 London then was a town I could never fully fathom in its entirety.
 It slowly revealed itself as I pieced together areas where I walked or visited.
 There were two boundaries that I still remember from those days.
 One was the Mall street that leads from Trafalgar Square to Buckingham Palace.
 I had never ventured to walk down that path no matter how many times I visited Trafalgar Square.
 The second was Deptford Park where I used to go running.
 I never ventured beyond the park too.

 Today, when I look at London’s map, I realize how small and arbitrarily shaped the city presented itself to me then.

-On the last week of engagement at my employer’s, I got a call asking if I was willing to move to Scotland.
+On the last week of my engagement at my employer, I got a call asking if I was willing to move to Scotland.
 That Friday I, along with my suitcase, booked a cheap ticket on a bus to Scotland.

-While western countries have always hassled me with paperwork whenever I wanted to travel into their borders, London has always been an exception in how I approached it.
-Both the times, I was disinclined to travel to London, and therefore I did not have that faint animosity that simmers when I am finally allowed to visit the country.
+While western countries have always hassled me with paperwork whenever I wanted to travel into their borders, London has always been an exception.
+Both times I was disinclined to travel to London, and therefore I did not have that faint animosity that simmers when I am finally allowed to visit the country.

-This time around, I was able to slow myself down to a deliberate pace.
+This time around in London I was able to slow myself down to a deliberate pace.
 I was also burdened with opinions.
 My previous map of London had shrunk, but the city revealed itself without mystery.
 Clicks and mouse drags charted out custom paths to destinations that I could now discover on the go.

 One evening, on my way back to the hotel where I was staying in Westminster, I walked into Westminster Abbey.
 I paid my entrance fee, opened my backpack for a cursory inspection, shook myself off the cold incessant rain, and looked around.